BjornFJohansson/pydna/README.rst

 Installation using pip
 ----------------------

-The second best way of installing pydna is with pip.
-Pip is the officially
+The second best way of installing pydna is with pip, the officially `recommended <http://python-packaging-user-guide.readthedocs.org/en/latest>`__ tool.
-`recommended <http://python-packaging-user-guide.readthedocs.org/en/latest>`__
-tool for installation of Python packages from PyPi.

 Pip installs the minimal installation requirements automatically, but not the optional requirements (see above).
 These have to be installed manually.

 Linux:
 ~~~~~~